-In this video blog, Rob Roy of Kinney, Fernandez, Boire P.A. explains how lawmakers are attempting to regulate scooter use, the types of injuries individuals might sustain in an electric scooter accident, who can be sued in this type of accident and what to do if you are injured in an accident involving a scooter.
+In this video blog, Rob Roy of Kinney, Fernandez, Boire P.A. explains how lawmakers are attempting to regulate scooter use, the types of injuries individuals might sustain in an electric scooter accident, who can be sued in this type of accident and what to do if you are injured in a scooter accident in Tampa Bay.

 “What to do if you are in an electric scooter accident” Vlog Transcript:

 (Rob Roy, Attorney): “So in recent weeks, 24 hundred electric scooters have taken over Tampa.
 Companies such as Lime, Spin, and Jump have been given license by the city of Tampa to provide these electric scooters and proponents of these scooters say they provide good options for people who need to get from place to place too far to walk, too short to drive and they’re fun.
 But with the sheer numbers of electric scooters that are now cruising around the city of Tampa, of course, some regulation needs to be put in place.”

 (Rob Roy, Attorney): “Cities have jumped on the electric scooter bandwagon.
 In the state of Florida, Miami, Fort Lauderdale led the charge and now Tampa’s on board.
 So we do have regulations in the city of Tampa with regard to the e-scooters.
 You’re not allowed to ride the e-scooter on the riverwalk or on the Bayshore sidewalk or on the sidewalk of Seventh Avenue in Ybor City.
 But because there are so many e-scooters around the city of Tampa now, there are legal issues that are arising with their use.
 So with the increase of e-scooters, we’ve certainly seen an increase of injuries related to their use.”